GitHubStefan13/hassio-addons-addon-gitolite/README.md

 #### Option `gitolite`: `repositories`

-This option group allows you to change to the repositories
+This option group allows you to make changes to the repositories

 #### Option `gitolite`: `repositories`: `read`